BirdeeHub/ode/README.md

 Do not expect progress in this repository, learning is the goal, not a good language.

-This is effectively just me drawing in the margins of my notebook.
+This is effectively just me drawing in the margins of my notebook for now.

+But the idea is cool, I was forced to.
+An ode to an idea I guess.

 ### Planning notes: